luandrea/testrepo-github-app/.github/ISSUE_TEMPLATE/bug-reproduction-report-doc.md

 - **global_timeout**: 1800 (Optional)
 The global timeout in seconds, after which the execution stops if the search is stuck with a default value of 1800 (the timeout is only reached if the search does not improve after 1800 seconds).

-- **test_dir**: crash-reproduction-tests (Optional)
-The directory where the tests are generated with a default value of crashreproduction-tests.

 #### crashLog